Description

 Which means for our asset as example:

-• Looking at maximum time in days below previous high water mark in of 513 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 513 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (488 days).

 AveDuration: